Cam Severson

-Cam Severson (born August 15, 1978) is a Canadian former professional ice hockey centre.
+Cam Severson (born August 15, 1978) is a Canadian former professional ice hockey centre who played parts of three seasons in the National Hockey League (NHL) for the Mighty Ducks of Anaheim and Columbus Blue Jackets.

-Draft
+Playing career

-Severson was drafted in the eighth round, 192nd overall, by the San Jose Sharks in the 1997 NHL Entry Draft.
+Severson was drafted in the eighth round, 192nd overall, by the San Jose Sharks in the 1997 NHL entry draft.

-Career

 After playing five full seasons in the Western Hockey League and part of a sixth, Severson joined the Central Hockey League's Oklahoma City Blazers during the 1998–99 season.
 He spent the 1999–2000 season in the East Coast Hockey League and part of the 2000–01 season in the United Hockey League before joining the American Hockey League.
 He has spent the majority of his professional career playing for various AHL teams, with a few stops in the National Hockey League.

 Severson played two games for the Mighty Ducks of Anaheim in the 2002–03 season, and thirty-one in the 2003–04 season, during which he scored three goals.
 He appeared in games with the Columbus Blue Jackets in the 2005–06 season, after his rights were acquired from the Calgary Flames on February 28 in exchange for Cale Hulse.

 Severson moved to Germany's Deutsche Eishockey Liga in 2006, joining the Straubing Tigers.
 He stayed with the Tigers partway through the 2007–08 season and then moved on to play for the Linz Black Wings or the Erste Bank Liga for the remainder of the season.

 In 2008, Severson was offered a job as an assistant coach of the Spokane Chiefs, a major junior team in the Western Hockey League, but instead joined Steaua București Hockey, a Romanian Hockey League team, becoming the first Canadian and the first former NHL player to play in Romania.
 Midway through the season, Severson was named assistant coach of the team, and then head coach.
 He was a coach/player for Steaua București Hockey of the Romanian Hockey League and Liga MOL in Romania and signed with the Mississippi RiverKings on 18 August 2009 as a player-coach.